Chapita98/DBF-to-Everything/README.md

 # DBF-to-Everything
-.dbf file converter
+.dbf file converter with various mini programs.
+---
-The exe file is in dist/
+The exe file is in dist/DbfToEverything.exe